 (2) Crisis component.
-The crisis component provides some form of assistance that will resolve an energy crisis:
+The crisis component provides some form of assistance to low-income households that will resolve an energy crisis:

-- within 48 hours after application to resolve weather-related, supply-shortage and other household-home-heating emergencies - within 18 hours after application if a life-threatening situation exists - within 15 days of a complete depletion of a deliverable fuel supply
+- within 48 hours after application to resolve weather-related, supply-shortage and other household-home-heating emergencies - within 18 hours after application if a life-threatening situation exists.
+This must be a documented medical emergency. - within 15 days of a complete depletion of a deliverable fuel supply